centerforaisafety/ccc-docs/docs/getting-started/index.md

 # Getting Started

 ## Access
-- Have your PI (Principal Investigator) reach out to a CAIS Compute Cluster admin.
+- Have your Principal Investigator reach out to a CAIS Compute Cluster admin.
 - Once approved, you will receive a username.

 ## Logging in